 If you haven't already, please complete your

 Intent to Enroll Form today.
-You should submit this form within ten days of your acceptance.
+You should submit this form

 Financial Aid Forms